The multi-dimensional halo assembly bias can be preserved when enhancing halo properties with HALOSCOPE: Halo masses

 The primary property of a dark matter halo is its mass.
 In simulations, there are several definitions and proxies for the mass of the halo due to the lack of consensus on a well-defined halo boundary.
-The convergence in halo mass is generally much better than the other secondary properties, while the secondary properties require a few hundred particles for convergence, mass convergence can be achieved at a few tens of particles.
-Yet further improvements in the halo mass function are desirable since model catalogues for large-scale surveys seek to maximise the dynamic range offered by a simulation \citep{2022MNRAS.510L..29A,2014MNRAS.442.3256A}.
-Here we improve the mass function by applying the mass correction method in \citet{2022MNRAS.513.4318F} and subsequently apply \textsc{haloscope} to test the validity of our algorithm.
-We follow the hyperparameters for the training algorithm as prescribed in their work, except for the number of estimators which is set to one.
-The other difference is that they use haloes from \textsc{subfind} while we use \textsc{rockstar} haloes.
-Figure~\ref{fig:massfunction} shows the halo mass function in HR and LR simulations in orange and purple solid lines.
-From the ratio of the two mass functions shown in green in the bottom panel, we can see that the mass function converges to sub-percent accuracy at high masses.
-However, due to numerical resolution effects the halo number density drops from the expected value by 10 percent for 40 particle haloes.
-After correcting for the masses based on the 1-1 matching and training the data set with a RF algorithm some of the LR haloes at the low mass end are matched with higher mass HR haloes.
-This increases the halo counts at higher masses happens at the cost of losing haloes below the 40-particle mark, thus increasing the completeness of the halo catalogue at higher masses.
-We also check for 1-1 matching with alternative mass definition in Appendix~\ref{sec:hmfm200c}.
-We had also experimented with alternate methods such as XGboost, NGboost and concluded that they do not bring about much changes than the current method.
+The convergence in halo mass is generally much better than for other secondary properties, while the secondary properties require a few hundred particles for convergence, mass convergence can be achieved at a few tens of particles.
+Yet further improvements in the halo mass function are desirable since model catalogues for large-scale surveys seek to maximise the dynamic range offered by a simulation \citetext{\citealt{2022MNRAS.510L..29A} and \citealt{2014MNRAS.442.3256A}}.
+Here we improve the mass function by applying the mass correction method in \citet{2022MNRAS.513.4318F}, based on the random forest (RF) technique.
+We followed the hyperparameters for the training algorithm as prescribed in their work, except the number of estimators was set to range between 1 and 10.
+The other difference is that they use haloes from \textsc{subfind} while we used \textsc{rockstar} haloes.

-In Figure~\ref{fig:massfunctionc}, we use an alternative mass definition of $M_{200c}$ to do the 1-1 matching between the HR and LR and subsquent RF training to predict and improve the halo mass function.
-This excercise demonstrates the robustness of the method to alternate mass definitions.